mccnika/Reflecting-on-this-week/README.md

 # **Reflecting on this week**
 Technology and learning new things are quite overwhelming for me, therefore creative computing seems to be more **_overwhelming_** than I expected.
-For this reasong, I will take small steps and begin by reflecting on Monday's workshop and on what I am learning about creative computing.
+For this reason, I will take small steps and begin by reflecting on Monday's workshop and on what I am learning about creative computing.

 **_Computing_** is the activity that computers use to manage and communicate information and tasks.
 It consists of the design and development of hardware/software.
 Computing has mathematical, scientific, technological and social aspects.
 I have studied graphic design in college for two years but it was never mentioned that mathematics has a part in graphic design; coding was sometimes mentioned but never explained, so I am not familiar with it.
 Watching the video in class, I learnt that mechanisation was introduced during the industrial revolution for a better-quality life.
 Today, everything is run by machines, somehow every aspect of our life is linked to the huge systems that control our everyday life.
 Technology keeps evolving, new products keep being created that then evolve into more complex forms.